 - No means for the voter to verify that his or her votes have been tallied properly. - No means outside of the memories of the voting machines themselves to audit or recount the votes. - Lack of ability to audit the quality of the software.
 Fortunately the widespread belief that "computers are always right" is fading.
-Our individual experiences with error-ridden software on personal computers and consumer products (e.g., the BMW 745i), software errors by even the best-of-the-best (e.g., NASA and the loss of the Mars Climate Orbiter), and the possibility that intentional software bugs can be hidden so deeply as to be virtually invisible (Ken Thompson's famous 1984 paper - Reflections on Trusting Trust) have all combined to teach us that we should not trust software until that trust has been well earned.
-And even then, we ought not to be surprised if unsuspected flaws arise.

-• Vulnerability of the machines or of their supporting infrastructures to intentional attack or inadvertent errors.
+Our individual experiences with error-ridden software on personal computers and consumer products (e.g., the BMW 745i1), software errors by even the best-of-the-best (e.g., NASA and the loss of the Mars Climate Orbiter2), and the possibility that intentional software bugs can be hidden so deeply as to be virtually invisible (Ken Thompson's famous 1984 paper Reflections on Trusting Trust3) have all combined to teach us that we should not trust software until that trust has been well earned.
+And even then, we ought not to be surprised if unsuspected flaws arise. - Vulnerability of the machines or of their supporting infrastructures to intentional attack or inadvertent errors.

 The companies that produce voting machines have poured gasoline onto the smoldering embers of concern.
-Some of these products are built on Microsoft operating systems - operating systems that have a well-earned reputation for being penetrable and unsecure.
-And most of these companies claim that their systems are full of trade secrets and proprietary information and that, as a consequence, their internal workings may not be inspected by the public.
-In addition, these companies have frequently displayed a degree of hostility (in some cases, the hostility took the form of lawsuits) against those who are concerned about the integrity of these products.
-And finally, their systems have "vulnerabilities [that] do show incompetence" and were built by "programmers [who] simply don't know how to design a secure system."
+Some of these products are built on Microsoft operating systems - operating systems that have a well-earned reputation for being penetrable and insecure.4 And most of these companies claim that their systems are full of trade secrets and proprietary information and that, as a consequence, their internal workings may not be inspected by the public.
+In addition, these companies have frequently displayed a degree of disdain (in some cases disdain that takes the form of lawsuits) against those who are concerned about the integrity of these products.
+And finally, these companies themselves have frequently demonstrated an appalling lack of sophistication regarding the protection of their systems, procedures, and corporate computer systems.
 There is a widespread perception that these companies are more concerned about profits than about fair and trustworthy elections.

-The Help America Vote Act of 2002 was passed into law to modernize voting equipment as a result of the 2000 US Presidential election and the problems observed in Florida.
-The Federal Election Commission (FEC) has issued a set of Voting System Standards (VSS) that serve as a model of functional requirements that elections systems must meet before they can be certified for use in an election.
+The Help America Vote Act of 20025 was passed into law to modernize voting equipment as a result of the 2000 US Presidential election and the problems observed in Florida.6 The Federal Election Commission (FEC) has issued a set of Voting System Standards (VSS)7 that serve as a model of functional requirements that elections systems must meet before they can be certified for use in an election.
 The next section discusses the existing voting machines that meet those standards.
 Section 3 considers the rationale for an accessible voter-verifiable paper ballot.
 Section 4 is a description of the Open Voting Consortium architecture for the polling place.
-Section 5 mentions the current state of the system and next steps for its development.
+Section 5 mentions the current state and next steps.
 Conclusion, acknowledgements, and references follow.